 When will the fleet analyses start?

-MassCEC will open the program solicitation to interested technical consultants in April 2021.
+MassCEC anticipates awarding a technical consultant in August 2021.
 Once a technical consultant is chosen, MassCEC anticipates opening the program to interested fleets in Fall 2021.

 How long does the program last?

 The length of fleet participation depends on the level of analysis.
 MassCEC anticipates Fleet Preparation to last about 4 months, Fleet Electrification Analyses to last about 6 months, and Fleet Procurement Support to last about 2 years.

 Yes, fleet managers will receive a free fleet electrification analysis from the technical consultant.
 However, fleet managers will be responsible for the procurement of new electric vehicles and are encouraged to seek incentive funding through MOR-EV Truck.